Kyokushin World Tournament Open

 World Open Karate Championship is the largest competition in Kyokushin Karate.
 This tournament is arranged every fourth year in Tokyo.

 Rules

 All world open tournaments operate under knockdown karate rules which involve standup bareknuckle fighting with basically no protection.
-The more characteristical rules in knockdown karate compared to other styles are that you are not allowed to punch in the face and a point system that only counts hits that actually "hurt" the opponent.
-This makes knockdown fighting very physical but at the same time quite safe considering that there are very few hits to the head.
+In contrast to other styles, knockdown karate prohibits punches to the head, and it uses point system that only counts hits that actually "hurt" the opponent.
+This makes knockdown fighting very physical, but at the same time quite safe considering that there are very few hits to the head.
 There can be slight variances in the rules between the different organizations responsible for a tournaments although the basics are the same.
 The rules have also been modified over the years.